Companies in IndustryOther Career OptionsCareer CategoriesOther Chemistry Career Websites

 5. Personal, Baby and Household Care Product Companies:

 The major areas where these companies hire chemists and chemical engineers are in the research and development of new products and in quality assurance.
-Products manufactured by companies such as Johnson and Johnson include baby care, paper towels, tissue, bathroom tissue, shampoos, cosmetics, soaps, and detergents.
+Products manufactured by companies such as Johnson and Johnson includes baby care, paper towels, tissue, bathroom tissue, shampoos, cosmetics, soaps, detergents, etc.

 Johnson and Johnson: www.johnsonandjohnson.com